 Details for CRS503 Curriculum Studies – English: Part B

-This subject requires Teacher Education Students (TES) to continue to reflect on their theoretical knowledge and understanding of secondary English teaching.
-There will be an emphasis on teaching the ACARA English curriculum 11-12 and NSW English syllabus (Stages 6) it will focus on current pedagogical perspectives in English, which allow the TES to develop critical knowledge and pedagogical skills in using multimodal texts.
+In this subjectpre-service teachers continue to reflect on their theoretical knowledge and understanding of secondary English teaching.
+There will be an emphasis on teaching the ACARA English Curriculum 11-12 and NSW English syllabus (Stages 6) with a focus on current pedagogical perspectives in English which allows the pre-service teacher to develop critical knowledge and pedagogical skills in using multimodal texts.
 This subject will give opportunity to consider global perspectives in education and the implications for teaching English, based on these perspectives.
-TES will make links to their own practice and the range of strategies they have developed.
-Students will have opportunity to ‘reflect’ on their practice and its impact on competing worldviews by developing a well researched, evidence-based justification for their own approach to teaching secondary English.
-The course will provide exposure to the current Australian curriculum in English using a variety of frameworks for teaching English to diverse learners.
+The pre-service teacher will make links to their own practice and the range of strategies they have developed.
+Students will have opportunity to reflect on their practice and its impact on competing worldviews, including Christian worldview, by developing a well-researched, evidence-based justification for their own approach to teaching secondary English.
+The course will provide exposure to the current Australian Curriculum in English using a variety of frameworks for teaching English to diverse learners.
 It will address the role of literacy across the curriculum, literacy for academic purposes and workplace multi literacies.

 Quick Stats